 Mac and cheese may be the ultimate comfort food, and it can be convenient too—even when the infamous blue box is not involved.
 The trick to avoiding mushiness is to undercook the pasta before mixing it with the cheese and sauce and freezing.
 Get the Make Ahead Freezer Mac and Cheese recipe.

-OXO Good Grips Freezer-to-Oven Safe 2-Quart Glass Baking Dish, $15.99 on Amazon
+OXO Good Grips Freezer-to-Oven Safe 2-Quart Glass Baking Dish, $15.99 from Amazon

 Take your mac straight from the freezer to the oven to the table.